I design tools

 Productive Friction

-ReflectionShow the full guidance when someone is new, then gradually pull it back as they get comfortable.
+ReflectionShow full guidance when someone is new, then gradually pull it back as they get comfortable.
 The interface teaches first, then trusts.

 ReversibilityEnterprise Product Design